GoogleCloudPlatform/fda-mystudies/Terraform/README.md

   |- project.{PREFIX}-audit: the project to hold all audit logs for the org.
   |- audit: deployment to setup auditing for the org.
   |- iam: org level iam definitions such as org admins.
-  |- folder.fda-mystudies: folder to hold all projects related to FDA MyStudies.
+  |- folder.validcare-mystudies: folder to hold all projects related to FDA MyStudies.
     |- project.{PREFIX}-apps: apps project and resources (GKE)
     |- project.{PREFIX}-data: data project and resources (GCS buckets, CloudSQL instances)
     |- project.{PREFIX}-networks: network project and resources (VPC)